 Tips for Hollywood Studios with Preschoolers

 - Pack snacks.
-You can take food into Disney Parks, but no large coolers with loose ice.
+You can take food into Disney Parks, but no large coolers with loose ice (affiliate link).
 Throw some jerky, granola bars, and apples into your backpack to hold over the littles between meals.

 - Know when it’s time to leave.
 We love Walt Disney World, but we also love our kids.
 We know when they are overly tired and everything is going to lead to a massive tantrum.
 Hit the Parks in the early morning, head back to the room for lunch, and come back later in the afternoon to finish out the day.
 You’ll come back refreshed and the magic won’t be diminished.